xeviknal/aidl-2021-wo-rl/README.md

 There are many methods to do Reinforcement Learning, which can all be classified using different criteria.
 One of the most common criteria is whether a method is *value-based* or *policy-based*.

 A policy-based method maps the observations (*states*) that the agent obtains and maps them to *actions*, whereas a value-based method will output a measure of quality of each possible action.
-For example, if we're using a map application to find a route between 2 places, a policy-based method would output the best possible route, and a value-based method will output a value associated to all possible routes, such as estimated travel time.
+For example, if we're using a map application to find a route between 2 places, a policy-based method would output the best possible route (or rather, a set of probabilities for all observable routes with the highest probability assigned to the best route), and a value-based method will output a calculated value for all possible routes, such as the estimated travel time for each route.

 The Car Racing environment and task are very simple: the possible actions that the car may take are limited and there are no instances of having to decide between multiple paths or any other complex scenarios which may need the model to decide between 2 equally valid actions.
 Thus, a policy-based method seems better suited for this task.

 For policy-based methods, there are 2 important functions:
 * The **Return G_t** function is a function that calculates the future reward starting from a timestep *t*.
 It can be thought of as the sum of all rewards starting from timestep *t+1* up to a final timestep *T*.
 In scenarios where it's impossible to know what the value of the final timestep *T* will be, a *discount rate ɣ* is applied to each additional timestep, so that the final value of *G_t* will always be finite.
+The discount rate is also useful if we want to solve our task in the least amount of steps possible.
-* The **Objective J(θ)** function returns the expected value of *G_t* given a set of parameters *θ* from our *policy* (our deep neural network).
+* The **Objective J(θ)** function returns the **expected** value of *G_t* given a set of parameters *θ* from our *policy* (our deep neural network).
+The goal of polic-based RL is to find a good *J(θ)* function that allows us to **predict** the optimal reward for our task.

 By estimating the gradient of *J(θ)* with respect to each policy parameter, we can then use stochastic gradient ascend and backpropagation to update the parameters and train the policy, like this:

 ![](/readme_media/RLformula.jpg)

-Where *ɑ* is the *learning rate* that we use to regulate the learning "jumps".
+Where *ɑ* is the *learning rate* that we use to regulate the learning "steps".

 In a way, the *J(θ)* function can be understood as an equivalent to the ***loss function*** of classic deep supervised learning.